Wilnecote: Civil parish

 Wilnecote was formerly a township and chapelry, from 1866 Wilnecote was a civil parish in its own right, in 1894 the parish was abolished to form Wilnecote and Castle Liberty.
 In 1891 the parish had a population of 2351.

 Amenities

 It has several public houses, including the Globe Inn, the Queen's Head which is a Grade II listed building dating from the 17th century, The Centurion (on the nearby Centurion Park industrial estate), the Prince of Wales, and the Overwoods Arms.
 A former public house, known as The Red Lion, was converted for residential use in 2018.
 Wilnecote is also home to a members-only club called Wilnecote Working Men's Club.
 Holy Trinity Church, Wilnecote sits on the highest point of the village.
 Schools in the area include The Wilnecote School.

-The district is served by Wilnecote railway station with an hourly CrossCountry service between Birmingham New Street and Nottingham with most of the northbound services coming from Cardiff Central.
+The district is served by Wilnecote railway station with an hourly CrossCountry service between Birmingham New Street and Nottingham with most of the services going southbound to Cardiff Central.